 When Medicare denies you coverage of a health care service, supply, item, or drug or changes the cost of care, you can appeal.
-Even if you see an initial coverage rejection, you may be able to get Medicare to cover the care you need by appealing.
+If you receive a coverage rejection, get guidance from an elder law attorney and start the process right away.

 Notifications of Coverage Denials